Open Materials 2024 (OMat24) Inorganic Materials Dataset and Models: Results

+OMat24 was designed to train MLIP models that predict both equilibrium and non-equilibrium properties.
+It includes equilibrium and non-equilibrium structures, yielding broader label distributions than relaxation-only datasets.
+We confirm this by comparing final label distributions to MPtrj and Alexandria, shown in Figure \ref{fig:omat-overview}b, plotting energies relative to elemental bulk phases computed with each dataset’s DFT settings.
+OMat24 shows slightly higher energies than Alexandria (the source of input structures) and substantially higher energies than MPtrj, along with notably wider force and maximum cell-stress distributions than both datasets.

+OMat24’s elemental coverage spans most of the periodic table (Figure \ref{fig:omat-overview}c) and closely matches Alexandria and MPtrj (Supplementary Figures \ref{fig:alex-elements}, \ref{fig:mptrj-elements}), with oxides over-represented due to their prevalence in open data.
+Finally, OMat24 exhibits greater diversity of local atomic environments, reflected in higher and more uniform element-pair counts within 3.5 Å (Supplementary Figure \ref{fig:pair-counts}), exceeding both MPtrj and Alexandria.

-\subsection{OMat24 train, validation, and test splits}
+\subsubsection{OMat24 train, validation, and test splits}

-OMat24 is divided into several splits to ensure consistent training and evaluation by the community.
+OMat24 is divided into explicit training, validation and test splits to ensure consistent training and evaluation by the community.
 Training and validation splits are released to allow for model development and iteration.
 The test set is divided into four different splits.
-The first split (WBM Test) is to ensure that the training dataset does not overlap with the Matbench Discovery leaderboard \cite{riebesell_matbench_2024} created from the WBM dataset \cite{wang_predicting_2021}.
+The first split (WBM Test) is to ensure that the training dataset does not overlap with the Matbench Discovery leaderboard \cite{riebesellFrameworkEvaluateMachine2025} created from the WBM dataset \cite{wang_predicting_2021}.
 The other three splits measure the accuracy of the models on in-domain training data (ID) and the ability of the models to generalize to out-of-distribution compositions (OOD-Composition) and elemental compositions (OOD-Element).

 The WBM Test split was created using the AFLOW structure prototype labels \cite{mehl_aflow_2017} in the \textsc{aviary} package \cite{goodall2022rapid}.
 The prototype label of a structure is a standardized way to classify crystal structures by elemental stoichiometry, space group, Pearson symbol, and Wyckoff positions \cite{mehl_aflow_2017}.
 The split includes all OMat24 structures that were generated starting from an Alexandria relaxed structure with a prototype label matching any of prototype labels from the initial or relaxed structures included in the WBM dataset.
 Additionally, all OMat24 structures with a prototype label matching an initial or relaxed WBM structure are also included in the WBM Test split.
 The WBM Test split includes a total of 5.3 million structures.
 Note, filtering the dataset and creating this test split is important to ensure that there was no inadvertant data leakage from the training data to the final Matbench Discovery results, as there is overlap in materials between the Alexandria and WBM datasets.